10 foods for good fortune in the new year

 As you carve your Halloween pumpkin this year, you may want to think twice about throwing out those pumpkin seeds.
 According to Lindsay Yau, a registered dietitian nutritionist and wellness education specialist at Sharp Rees-Stealy Medical Centers, pumpkin seeds may be small but are packed with nutrients.

-“In one small serving you can reap the many health benefits of pumpkin seeds,” Yau explains.
+“In one small serving, you can reap the many health benefits of pumpkin seeds,” Yau says.

 Pumpkin seeds are the edible seeds inside a pumpkin, a member of the squash family.
-They are usually flat and oval shaped with a white outer shell and a green kernel inside.
+They are usually flat and oval-shaped with a white outer shell and green kernel inside.
 Pumpkin seeds can be purchased at most grocery stores raw, sprouted or roasted, or you can scoop them straight from a pumpkin.

 Benefits of pumpkin seeds